learn-co-curriculum/uci-mod-1-responsive-media/README.md

 As we've learned with media queries, people will be viewing your site from a number of different types of devices.
-Some media we may want to stretch or shrink with the container in proportion, regardless at varying screen sizes. right to read or browse the content.
+Some media we may want to stretch or shrink with the container in proportion at varying screen sizes.
 What can be done to accommodate for these variables?

 ## Objectives